slinkp/inheritance_talk/slides.rst

 .. note::

    Names of classes changed to protect the innocent.
-But this was generated from a real system.
+But this was generated from real code from a real production system.

 ----